rabinnh/portfolioSummary/README.md

 As you can see, the script is named 'portfolioSummary.py'.
 It has been tested on Python 3.10 but should work on Python 3.8+ There is a requirements.txt file that you can use to install the required modules, pandas and matplotlib.

+    pip3 install -r requirements.txt

+(You can just use 'pip' if it won't default to an old Python 2.X version)

 ### Usage

 Log into your Fidelity account and select "All accounts" on the left, and then